moonstar-x/old-server-setup/docs/game-servers/left4dead2.md

     nano addons/sourcemod/configs/admins_simple.ini

-At the bottom, you'll need to append your **STEAMID32**, (which you can find [here](https://steamidfinder.com/)) with the following tag `99:z`, your file should end with a line similar to the following:
+At the bottom, you'll need to append your **STEAMID32 ID**, (which you can find [here](https://steamidfinder.com/)) with the following tag `99:z`, your file should end with a line similar to the following:

     STEAM_0:1:23456789  99:z

 ### Adding Plugins

+TBD.

 ## Running the Server